Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Detail of collaborative embroidery and mixed media (Layer 3).
-This detail depicts three fish within the side panels of the third layer, representing what Dr. Hofmeyr describes as the "very, very beautiful environment" of the Keiskamma River.
-While the central portion of this layer utilizes photographs and beadwork to honor community grandmothers, these embroidered side panels focus on the natural surroundings of the village. |
+This detail depicts fish within the side panels of the third layer, representing what Dr. Hofmeyr describes as the "very, very beautiful environment" of the Keiskamma River.
+Hamburg, a coastal town in the Eastern Cape, relies on small-scale and subsistence fishing to support its local economy and community. |

 | Language | — |